The ultimate guide to caps and plugs

 • Brake systems

 What materials will help you protect fuel lines with integrity?
 The aim should be to prevent contamination while protecting threads from damage during shipment and masking.
+We offer a range of protective caps, plugs and other solutions to meet your needs.

 A threaded sealing plug offers good protection.
 You’ll find them available in nylon.
 Nylon’s high tensile strength is great when using a pneumatic torque gun to apply in large quantities.